IP-CAM/CardGate-extension-for-Opencart-v.2.3.x/README.md

 ## Installation

-1. Download and unzip the most recent [source code](https://github.com/cardgate/opencart23/releases/) file on your desktop.
+1. Download and unzip the most recent [cardgate.zip](https://github.com/cardgate/opencart23/releases/) file on your desktop.

-2. Upload the **admin and catalog** folders of the zip file to the **folders with the same name** on your webshop.
+2. Upload the **admin, catalog and image** folders of the zip file to the **folders with the same name** on your webshop.

 ## Configuration